hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

      For instance, Alice can update a DID but not deactivate a DID on wallet#1.

   2. Agent role, which manages agent-level permissions.
      For example, Alice is an admin for agent #1 and can onboard new tenants, but this authority doesn't extend to agent #2.

 ### Positive Consequences

-- Naturally align the boundary of the admin role per agent instance
+- Naturally align the boundary of the agent-level role per agent instance
-- Minimal configuration to include the claims
+- Ready to use abstraction, minimal configuration to use and include the claim
 - Token can be reused across clients, enabling SSO use case
 - Keep the wallet access and agent-level role separated